A pandemic pod could help you get through winter, experts say. Here’s how to form one.

 “Rather than thinking of it as breaking the rules, I hope that it’s just considered a normal life event that has to be discussed with all the other members of the pod,” she said.
 “It’s not like that person was bad.”

 It is also important for pods to have a plan in the event that a member tests positive for the coronavirus or has a concerning exposure.
-O’Horo noted that pod members should not hesitate to cancel plans and self-isolate if they aren’t feeling well.
+O’Horo added that pod members should not hesitate to cancel plans and self-isolate if they aren’t feeling well.

 How long should you isolate if you test positive for the coronavirus?
 At least 10 days after symptom onset